ghostogre/markdown/vue源码/数据驱动/4_Virtual DOM.md

     this.isAsyncPlaceholder = false
   }

-  // DEPRECATED: alias for componentInstance for backwards compat.
-  /* istanbul ignore next */
-  get child (): Component | void {
+  // alias for componentInstance for backwards compat. get child (): Component | void {
     return this.componentInstance
   }